My business was operating for only part of the year. Am I still required to pay the entire fee?

 I believe the permit or fee classification and amount on the invoice to be incorrect.
 What should I do?

-Complete the Fee Review Request / Hardship Request Form and return it along with the invoice remittance slip and the appropriate payment in the enclosed return envelope.
+Complete the Annual Compliance Fee Invoice Notification Form and return it along with the invoice remittance slip and the appropriate payment in the enclosed return envelope.
 Please follow all instructions.
-If you have questions regarding permit requirements, please contact the regional or program contact listed on our payments and fees page. ( Fees & Payments )
+If you have questions regarding permit requirements, please contact the regional or program contact listed on our payments and fees page.

-Complete the Invoice Information Correction Form ( Fees & Payments ) and return it along with the invoice remittance slip and the appropriate payment.
+Complete the Annual Compliance Fee Invoice Notification Form and return it along with the invoice remittance slip and the appropriate payment.
 Please follow all instructions.
 Be sure to include a W-9 form if your company name changes.

 The Department no longer issues certificates of compliance for payment of annual compliance fees.
-Your cancelled check acts as proof of payment.
+Your cancelled check, or e-payment receipt, acts as proof of payment.